kbss-cvut/jopa-examples/README.md

 ##### Reporting Tool

-The Reporting Tool is a safety occurrence reporting and investigation tool used for a project in the aviation safety domain.
+Reporting Tool is a safety occurrence reporting and investigation tool used for a project in the aviation safety domain.

 Its source code can be found at [https://github.com/kbss-cvut/reporting-tool](https://github.com/kbss-cvut/reporting-tool).